substantiv

 verb

-form into twists"Twist the bacon around the sausage"
+"Twist the bacon around the sausage"

 verb

-practice sophistrychange the meaning of or be vague about in order to mislead or deceive
+change the meaning of or be vague about in order to mislead or deceive

 verb

-turn in the opposite direction"twist a wire"
+turn in the opposite direction

 verb

-form into a spiral shape"The cord is all twisted"
+form into a spiral shape

 verb